lascar-pacagi/MrCoder/content/compiler/minijava/scanner.en.md

 The lower part of the automaton is used to recognize anything but `aba`.
 The state `5` indicates that you haven't yet seen an `a` or that you've just encountered a sequence ending in `bb` (so you're sure you haven't seen a sequence ending in `ab`).
-The state `6` indicates that we are analyzing a sequence of at least one `a` and the state `7` that we just saw `ab`, so we must not have an `a` now.
+The state `6` indicates that we are analyzing a sequence of at least one `a` and state `7` that we just saw `ab`, so we must not have an `a` now.
-From states `5`, `6` and `7` we can reach the upper part of the automaton because we just analyzed a correct prefix and we may want to add `aba` in the following (adding `bbb` before).
+From states `5`, `6` and `7` we can reach the upper part of the automaton because we have just analyzed a correct prefix and we may want to add `aba` in the following (adding `bbb` before).

 How can we be sure that the lower part recognizes everything but `aba`?
 For the upper part, it is quite easy to convince yourself that it recognizes $bbb\color{darkgreen}{(}a\ \color{darkgreen}{|}\ b\color{darkgreen}{)}^{\color{darkgreen}{\*}}$.
 But it's not so easy to convince yourself that the bottom part describes everything but the `aba` chain.
-When you really want to be sure, there's only one way, you have to make a proof!
+When you really want to be sure, there is only one way, you have to make a proof!
 Sure, You can tell me that it still has to be correct.
 You are right <i class="far fa-smile-beam"></i>, but in a proof you just have to convince yourself that every elementary step is correct.

 We will do a proof by induction on the length of the input string.
-For a string of length 0 ($\epsilon$) of length 1 ($a$ and $b$) and of length 2 ($aa$, $ab$, $ba$ and $bb$), we can follow the transitions from state `0` to the lower part and see that they are all recognized and they don't have `aba` in them (because the string length is less than or equal to 2).
-Suppose that the property holds for strings of length $n \ge $2, is it still true for strings of length $n + $1?
-Let's look at the last two characters of the string of length $n$ `m`.
+For a string of length 0 ($\epsilon$) of length 1 ($a$ and $b$) and of length 2 ($aa$, $ab$, $ba$ and $bb$), we can follow the transitions from state `0` to the lower part and see that they are all recognized and they do not have `aba` in them (because the string length is less than or equal to 2).
+Suppose that the property holds for strings of length $n \ge 2$, is it still true for strings of length $n + 1$?
+Let's look at the last two characters of the string `m` of length $n$.

  * `m` ends with `aa`.
 In this case we must be in state `6` [as shown above](#nfa_question2_states).
-We can add a `a` and accept the new `ma` string because we stay in state `6` which is an accepting state, and we can also add a `b` and accept the `mb` string because we are in state `7` which is also an accepting state.
+We can add an `a` and accept the new `ma` string because we stay in state `6` which is an accepting state, and we can also add a `b` and accept the `mb` string because we are in state `7` which is also an accepting state.

  * `m` ends with `ab`.
 In this case we must be in state `7` [as indicated above](#nfa_question2_states).
 You cannot add an `a` because there is no transition on the character `a`